 Save Money on Food with Meal Plan Ideas

-6. Cook from your pantry and plan one or two meals a week with just the items you have on hand.
+Cook from your pantry and plan one or two meals a week with just the items you have on hand.
 The weekend is a good time to use what you have and not let anything go to waste.

-7. Use a calendar to plan your meals based on your family’s schedule.
-It doesn’t make sense to shop for elaborate meals when you will be getting home late from soccer practice and just need something quick or if you are going out of town.
+Use a calendar to plan your meals based on your family’s schedule.
+Shopping for elaborate meals doesn’t make sense when you’ll be getting home late from soccer practice and need something quick or if you are going out of town and need to cook based on what you have on hand.

 Ways to Save on Groceries: Organization and Planning